-If a coal fire is your main source of heating, the ashes from this can be placed in household provided black bags when the ashes are cooled, the bag should be clearly marked “COAL ASH” and should contain nothing but ash or it will be left, the maximum weight of this bag can be 20kg.
+If a coal fire or stove is your main source of heating, the ashes from this can be placed in household provided black bags when the ashes are cooled, the bag should be clearly marked “COAL ASH” and should contain nothing but ash or it will be left, the maximum weight of this bag can be 20kg.
 This will be collected on the same day as your grey bags.

 Please contact the Council on firstname.lastname@example.org or 01437 764551 to make the Council aware that you will be placing Coal Ash Waste out alongside your grey bags.

 All other ashes (i.e. wood) should be placed in the grey residual waste bags once it has cooled.
 The bags have a maximum weight limit of 20 kg, but for households worried about the weight smaller bags of ash can be placed within the grey bag at the kerbside or taken to one of our Waste and Recycling Centres.